AdrienPoupa/laradose/README.md

 Laradose aims to bring a light yet powerful and configurable Docker compose configuration to run a Laravel application locally.
 Installation and configuration are made easy with the provided Bash script.
+Custom settings are saved in Laravel's `.env`.
 Six containers are installed out of the box:

 - PHP with configurable versions and xdebug support
 - Nginx with HTTPS support